No, we aren’t about to break out into song like the Glee cast.

 She figures that this could be a good time to enter and buy.

 As it turns out, the uptrend continues, and EUR/USD continues to rise up the charts.Cinderella would have entered just above 1.2800 and if she had kept the trade open for a couple of weeks, she would have made 400 pips!

 She could have bought another pair of glass slippers!

 There is obviously a limit to how many time frames you can study.
 You don’t want a screen full of charts telling you different things.

-Use at least two, but not more than three time frames because adding more will just confuse the geewillikers out of you and you’ll suffer from analysis paralysis, then proceed to go crazy.
+Adding more will just confuse the geewillikers out of you and you’ll suffer from analysis paralysis, then proceed to go crazy.

 Is there a wrong way to do multiple time frame analysis, you ask?

-Some of our forex friends have been nice enough to give their two cents on this matter through this forum thread on multiple time frame analysis.
 At the end of the day, it really is all about finding what works best for you.